vickypathak123/Android-Ads-Helper/README.md

 /**
- * Call this method in onResume to resume banner ad
+ * Call this method in onResume to manage shimmer layout visibility online offline
+ * you need to call this method only once in any activity or fragment *
+ * @param isNeedToShowAd -> flag that we need to show ad or not
+ * @param fSize -> it indicate your Ad Size
+ * @param fLayout FrameLayout for add NativeAd View
+ * @param remoteConfig your firebase Remote Config
  */
-mBanner.mAdView?.resume()

-/**
- * Call this method in onPause to pause banner ad
- */
-mBanner.mAdView?.pause()
+mBanner.manageShimmerLayoutVisibility(
+   AdsManager(mContext).isNeedToShowAd(),
+   fBannerAdSize,
+   fLayout,
+   remoteConfig
+    )

 ```

 ## Reward Video Ad Details